golubev/fastapi-advanced-rest-template/README.md

 - Docker Compose plugin ^2.17

+## Before you start

+> ⚠️ Make sure you've created a `.env` file from the `.env.example` template:
+> ```sh
+> cp .env.example .env
+> ```
+> reviewed the values and changed were it was required.

 ## How to start with vscode

-Dev Containers, the vscode's remote development feature, is being used in order to get fully-integrated IDE with application's dockerized Python environment.
+The vscode's Dev Containers, a remote development feature, are being used in order to get fully-integrated IDE with application's dockerized Python environment.
+And to get a decent developer experience (DX).

 In order to run vscode inside the application's container do the following:

 1. in vscode open the project's directory
 2. hit Ctrl+Shift+P